ZimmW/FakeX-Till-YouAI/README.md

 # FakeX-Till-YouAI
 FakeX-Till-YouAI helps AI beginners learn in public by turning daily AI digests into thoughtful X post drafts.
 Borrowing the spirit of “fake it till you make it,” it encourages users to post before they feel fully ready, sharpen their thinking through output, and grow an AI IP as confidence catches up with curiosity.

+## Inspiration

+This project was inspired by Zara Zhang’s digest workflow and especially her `follow-builders` skill.

+Many thanks to Zara for building and sharing a digest system that makes this downstream workflow possible.

-## What it does
+## What this skill does

-This skill handles the posting layer after a daily digest is generated.
+This skill handles the posting layer after a digest is generated.

 It helps users: